trixtateam/phoenix-to-redux/docs/README.md

       })
     );
     // push the data to 'authentication' channel topic
-    // domain will be available on the response because its pass as additionalData
+    // domain will be available on the response because its passed as additionalData
     // on OK response from channel dispatch REQUEST_LOGIN_SUCCESS
     // on error response from channel dispatch REQUEST_LOGIN_FAILURE
      // on timeout response from channel dispatch REQUEST_LOGIN_TIMEOUT